SCIInstitute/ShapeWorks/docs/dev/docs.md

 ## Naming and Organization

-:fa-info-circle: _**Where are the documentation files?**_ ShapeWorks documentation is written using [Markdown](../dev/markdown.md#markdown-basics), a text layout language that enables simple formatting for section headers, code samples, weblinks, and images, yet is still readable as plain text.
+!!! note "Where are the documentation files?"
+    ShapeWorks documentation is written using [Markdown](../dev/markdown.md#markdown-basics), a text layout language that enables simple formatting for section headers, code samples, weblinks, and images, yet is still readable as plain text.
 All documentation markdown files are located in the `docs/` folder.
 Documentation settings are configured by using the `mkdocs.yml` configuration file in the ShapeWorks directory.

+!!! important "Naming convention"
-:fa-info-circle: **Naming convention:** To maintain consistency, please use lower-case letters and dashes for your markdown files, e.g., `fixed-domain-ellipsoid.md`.
+    To maintain consistency, please use lower-case letters and dashes for your markdown files, e.g., `fixed-domain-ellipsoid.md`.

+!!! note "Docs organization"
-:fa-info-circle: **Docs organization:** ShapeWorks documentation is organized into main sections (e.g., "Getting Started", "Use Cases", ... etc), which map to subfolders in the `docs/` folder (e.g., "getting-started", "use-cases", ... etc) and images used in their markdown files are located in the corresponding subfolders in the `docs/img` folder.
+    ShapeWorks documentation is organized into main sections (e.g., "Getting Started", "Use Cases", ... etc), which map to subfolders in the `docs/` folder (e.g., "getting-started", "use-cases", ... etc) and images used in their markdown files are located in the corresponding subfolders in the `docs/img` folder.

 ## Adding Call-outs